Histories of North American objects addressing global flows of influence that arise from trade colonialism and migration.

 Material Culture-Cultural Studies

-Human Stories hosts free, open-access teaching and learning resources about different kinds of peoples, humans and non-humans who make up the world we live in today, including those who study them.
+Free, open-access teaching and learning resources about different kinds of peoples, humans and non-humans who make up the world we live in today.